Pramodnani/face_to_bmi/Readme.md

 ### Installing
 Anaconda:
 ```
-Go to the Anaconda Website and choose a Python 3.x graphical installer according to the Operating system you are using
+Go to the Anaconda Website and choose a Python 3.x graphical installer according to the Operating system you are using.
 ```
 ```
 Remaining Packages can be installed with pip package provided by the Anaconda software